FLVC/islandora_scholar_templates/README.md

 # islandora_scholar_templates
-This module overrides Islandora Scholar display to use template files instead of theme functions
+This module overrides Islandora Scholar display to use template files